teodordobrev/build-the-word/README.md

 A cheerful, offline-friendly **spelling game for kids aged 4–7** learning to read English.
 Drag letter tiles to build a word, and an obscured picture is revealed as you go.
 Works great on an **iPhone or iPad** (and any modern browser), and can be installed to the Home Screen as a full-screen app.

-> Vocabulary is adapted from the **Cambridge "Power Up" Level 1** young-learners word list — ~170 words across topics like school, animals, food, toys, sports, clothes and the beach.
+> Vocabulary is adapted from the common CEFR/A1-level and Cambridge kids book word list — ~170 words across topics like school, animals, food, toys, sports, clothes and the beach.

 - **Single file**, no build step, no dependencies — the whole game is one `index.html`.
 - **Offline-capable PWA** — install it once and play with no internet.